PlutoLang/plutolang.github.io/docs/Runtime Environment/Global Reference.md

 Convert a relative path into an absolute one.
 #### Parameters
 1. A string path or file stream.
+2. An optional bool if the path should be canonicalized.
+A canonical path does not go through symlinks.
 #### Returns
 A string representing the new file path.
 ```pluto showLineNumbers title="Example Usage"